pschool-in/curriculum/content/science/animals.md

 It takes * Six to eight weeks (nine to twelve)* for the larva to emerge from the egg.
 When the caterpillar comes out of the egg it *is (is not)* very hungry.
 A Spider lays *tiny (big)* eggs.
-A butterfly during its growth remains in caterpillar stage for *ten to twelve days (two to three days)*.
+A butterfly during its growth remains in the caterpillar stage for *ten to twelve days (two to three days)*.

 ```